- Jude Tugman

 1. The Way You Move in the Space

 The first thing the layout of the proposed kitchen needs to address is the routes you take that involve the kitchen.
 These include moving into it from other rooms, through the kitchen to the outdoor space, into the dining area, from cooking areas to washing areas and so on.

 Have a think about whether these routes will cross each other and cause problems.
 How can you organize the space to minimize this crossover?
 A kitchen island can often be a good device to ‘zone’ the room into a cooking zone and a dining zone.
-Remember what a kitchen is used for, so functionality needs to be the first consideration before you think about how to make it look good and Architect Your Home can show you different configurations to ensure you get this right.
+Remember what a kitchen is used for, so functionality needs to be the first consideration before you think about how to make it look good and an Architect Your Home design visit is a perfect way to show you different configurations to ensure you get this right.

 2. Bringing light into the room

 When deciding the purposes of each space, be aware of where the light will fall.
 Adding an extension can make an existing area darker, so talk to your architect about creative ways to bring in more light, whether that’s artificial or natural.